 Our first trick is to identify your triggers and then try your best to avoid them.
 Whether it’s an officemates afternoon popcorn or your own favorite lotion, listen to your body!
 Keep a diary too, write down when you feel sick and what you think the causes could be.
 It may be as simple as changing the scent of soap you use.

 Another tip is to avoid a room that is stuffy and warm.
-Hot air increases feelings of nausea and can cause it to last longer than needed.
+Hot air can cause feelings of nausea and can cause it to last longer than needed.
 Open a window or purchase a mini fan to keep air circulating throughout the day.
 This is especially important when it’s time to cook a meal, keeping the air around you circulating while prepping your dinner will help ease a queasiness.
 This may also aid in your ability to actually eat the meal you’ve worked hard on!